andrewluetgers/omnistate/README.md

 # Usage Example
 npm install from the example folder
-Look at example/app/App.jsx for initialization
+Look at example/app/App.jsx for initialization.
-Also look at example/app/operations for middleware
+Also look at example/app/operations for middleware, example/app/view/Alpha

 # Motivation